Reduced Charges in Los Angeles Domestic Violence Cases

 Disturbing the Peace or Trespassing

-Another example of a lesser included offense would be disturbing the peace or even trespassing — these two charges are much less severe than domestic violence or spousal abuse charge.
+Another example of a lesser included offense would be disturbing the peace or even trespassing—these two charges are much less severe than domestic violence or spousal abuse charges.
 Disturbing the peace is just making a bunch of noise.

 You can much more easily explain that to a potential employer or somebody looking at your background.
 A trespass is someone going on somebody's property where you're not supposed to be.
 There would be no stigma of domestic violence related to that particular charge.